bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 # bittty.terminal

-Terminal: Base terminal emulator class.
+A terminal emulator.

-This module provides the core Terminal class that manages terminal state, process control, and screen buffers.
 UI frameworks can subclass this to create terminal widgets.

 <a id="bittty.terminal.Terminal"></a>